athomasoriginal/com.betweentwoparens/README.md

 ### Images

-- All blog images should live in `pages/blog/images`.
+- Image that appear in a blog post should go in: `pages/blog/images`.
-- Please prefix each image with the same 3 digit code as your blog post.
-For example, if your blog is `001-...` your image name should also begin with `001-image-name-0f-your-choosing`.
+- Images should be prefixed with the same 3 digit code as your blog-post.
+  For example, if your blog is `001-...` your image should be titled `001-image-name-0f-your-choosing`.
-- Example of how to reference your images in a blog post
+- Example of referencing an image in a blog post

   ```markdown
   ![screenshot of example hello clojurescript site](/001-image-hello-cljs-dev-example.png)